U.S. mortgage applications rise in latest week-MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK Aug 12 Applications for U.S. home mortgages rose last week along with refinancing applications, an industry group said on Wednesday.
+NEW YORK, July 22 Applications for U.S. home mortgages edged up last week along with purchase applications, an industry group said on Wednesday.

-The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, rose 0.1 percent in the week ended Aug.7.
+The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, rose 0.1 percent in the week ended July 17.

-The MBA's seasonally adjusted index of refinancing applications rose 3.1 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 3.5 percent.
+The MBA's seasonally adjusted index of refinancing applications fell 0.5 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 1.0 percent.

-The refinance share of total mortgage activity increased to 53.1 percent of applications from 51.3 percent the week before.
+The refinance share of total mortgage activity fell to 50.3 percent of applications from 50.8 percent the week before.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
 (Reporting by Caroline Valetkevitch; Editing by Diane Craft)